IBM/aspera-cli/docs/README.md

 > [!NOTE]
 > A **[Transfer Agent](#transfer-clients-agents)** is a client for the remote Transfer Server (HSTS/HSTE).
 > It can be local, or remote.
-> For example a remote Aspera Transfer Server may be used as a transfer agent (using Node API).
+> For example, a remote Aspera Transfer Server may be used as a transfer agent through its Node API, using option `--transfer=node`.
-> that is, using the option `--transfer=node`

 ## Quick Start